Configure properties

 -

-Unique value per language – Select whether the property is unique for a certain language.
-This is needed only if the website supports globalization.
+Unique value per language – Select this option to make the property unique per language.
+Use this setting only when the website supports globalization.

 -